What is DOT compliance?

-For example, Samsara’s ELD compliance solution brings FMCSA-approved ELD capability to any Android or iOS device—no need for costly, proprietary e-logging hardware.
+For example, Samsara’s ELD compliance solution brings FMCSA-registered ELD capability to any Android or iOS device—no need for costly, proprietary e-logging hardware.
 With built-in WiFi hotspots, Samsara eliminates the need for cellular data plans and keeps your fleet compliant, even in areas without cellular reception.
 Plus, Samsara also offers a compliance dashboard, giving you at-a-glance visibility into HOS violations, unidentified driving, and unassigned hours—so you can easily monitor compliance across your fleet.

 2. Switch to electronic DVIRs

 If you’re still using paper DVIRs, now is the time to switch to digital.
 Because electronic DVIRs (or eDVIRs) are digital, they make it easier to stay compliant with DOT regulations related to maintenance and vehicle safety.